 Our final freedom camping site is the breathtaking stormy and moody Milford Sound Lodge.
 You will get your ultimate campervan camping experience here from the forest and powered sites that manage to afford you a staying experience in the wild.
 Don’t miss the opportunity to enjoy the numerous activities this site has to offer as well – they include kayaking, track and bushwalking, sound boat cruises, trout fishing, hiking, and sound diving.

 Campervanning in New Zealand is a fun experience.
 But before you get your holiday started, remember to take your time to get used to the new time zone and learn the New Zealand freedom camping rules.
 Then take time to explore the stunning nation; you don’t want to miss anything incredible on your journey.

-Don’t forget to give us a call when you are ready for your move to New Zealand.
+Don’t forget to give us a call when you are ready to move your belongings to New Zealand, or looking for a full removal service.
 We’re happy to help you ship your whole house contents and RV or even just your backpack and hike tent if you’re a lightweight traveller!